-- (h) Pursuant to subparagraph (A) of paragraph (2) of subdivision (b), the specialty or subspecialty information required by this section shall group physicians by specialty board recognized pursuant to paragraph (5) of subdivision (h) of Section 651 unless a different grouping would be more valid and the board, in its statement of reasons for its regulations, explains why the validity of the grouping would be more valid. - (i) By July 1, 2018, the board Medical Board of California, the Osteopathic Medical Board of California, and the California Board of Podiatric Medicine shall include each licensee's probation summary written pursuant to subdivision (e) the information listed in subdivision (f) of Section 2228 on any board documents informing the public of probation orders, orders and probationary licenses, including, but not limited to, newsletters. - SEC.
-2. Section 1006 is added to the Business and Professions Code, to read: - 1006. (a) Except as provided by subdivision (c), the State Board of Chiropractic Examiners shall require a licensee to disclose on a separate document her or his probationary status to a patient, the patient's guardian, or health care surrogate prior to the patient's first visit following the probationary order while the licensee is on probation in any of the following circumstances: - (1) The accusation alleges, the statement of issues indicates, or the legal conclusions of an administrative law judge find that the licensee is implicated in any of the following: - (A) Gross negligence. - 38 (B) Repeated negligent acts involving a departure from the 39 standard of care with multiple patients.
+- (h) Pursuant to subparagraph (A) of paragraph (2) of subdivision (b), the specialty or subspecialty information required by this section shall group physicians by specialty board recognized pursuant to paragraph (5) of subdivision (h) of Section 651 unless a different grouping would be more valid and the board, in its statement of reasons for its regulations, explains why the validity of the grouping would be more valid. - (i) By January 1, 2018, the Medical Board of California, the Osteopathic Medical Board of California, and the California Board of Podiatric Medicine shall include the information listed in subdivision (f) of Section 2228 on any board documents informing the public of probation orders and probationary licenses, including, but not limited to, newsletters. - SEC.
+3. Section 1006 is added to the Business and Professions Code, to read: - 1006. (a) On and after January 1, 2018, except as provided by subdivision (c), the State Board of Chiropractic Examiners shall require a licensee to disclose on a separate document her or his probationary status, all of the information described in subdivision (d), the address of the board's Internet Web site, and the board's telephone number to a patient, the patient's guardian, or health care surrogate prior to the patient's first visit following the probationary order while the licensee is on probation pursuant to a probationary order made after January 1, 2017, in any of the following circumstances: - (1) The accusation alleges, the statement of issues indicates, or the legal conclusions of an administrative law judge find that the licensee is implicated in any of the following: - (A) Gross negligence. - 38 (B) Repeated negligent acts involving a departure from the standard of care with multiple patients.